mhnd6/capstone/README.md

 ### Getting Started

 - Base URL: At present this app doesn't have frontend.
 The backend app is hosted at the default, https://capstone-mhnd.herokuapp.com/.
-- Authentication: This application require authentication, the tokens provided inside postman collection.
+- Authentication: This application require authentication, the tokens provided inside postman collection file.

 ### Error Handling